-If you have been charged with arson, it is vital you contact a Las Vegas criminal attorney immediately.
+If you have been charged with arson, it is vital you contact a Las Vegas criminal defense attorney immediately.
 Under Nevada law, arson is a felony; therefore, a conviction can have a lasting effect on your life—even beyond the sentenced punishment.
 Having a felony on your record affects your civil rights and even your ability to obtain employment or housing.

 Although accidental fires are not considered arson, in certain circumstances you may be charged if you lit a lawful fire that ultimately proceeded to destroy property.
 You also do not have be the person who actually lit the fire, but can be charged for helping to arrange it or for attempting it.